History of PA SOC Partnership

 Working at the state, county, and individual levels in Pennsylvania, the PA System of Care Partnership brings youth, families, systems and supports together to find effective and efficient strategies that improve outcomes for youth and their families.
 In particular, we are focusing on the needs of 8 – 18 year-olds and their families, who have complex behavioral health challenges along with involvement in the juvenile justice and/or child welfare system(s) and who are in, or at risk of out-of-home placement.

-This work is currently funded through a cooperative agreement between the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Commonwealth of Pennsylvania.
+This work was previously funded through a cooperative agreement between the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Commonwealth of Pennsylvania.
 With $9,000,000 in federal funds from October 2009 through September 2015, and $9,000,000 worth of in-kind match, PA is supporting the formation of System of Care County Leadership Teams to implement the PA System of Care Partnership standards within at least 15 counties.
 These county teams consist of youth leaders and family leaders in equal numbers with system leaders.
 Their purpose is to engage in equal partnership to transform the way individual child-serving systems integrate their efforts to help youth be successful in their homes, schools and communities.